What is HAZOP Analysis?

 - Definition Phase

 Important characteristics of all four HAZOP analysis phases are provided in the image below.

 The examination phase is the most important HAZOP analysis phase among the four phases.
-A typical flowchart of HAZOP Examination phase is provided below:
+A typical flowchart of the HAZOP Examination phase is provided below:

 Advantages of HAZOP analysis

-The benefit of the HAZOP is that early identification and assessment of the critical hazards provide essential input to project development decisions.
+The benefit of the HAZOP is that early identification and assessment of critical hazards provide essential input to project development decisions.
 This leads to a safer and more cost-effective design with a minimum cost of change penalty.
 Other benefits of HAZOP are

 - It works as a qualitative risk assessment tool